-My name is Kaci, I'm a Health Coach focusing on Fertility and a professional member of RESOLVE.
-My journey towards fertility coaching has been a natural evolution in my life, a result of intense passion, a gift for uplifting and inspiring others, an affinity for serving women, a love for babies and family-building, personal struggles, and requests from loved ones.
+My name is Kaci, I'm a fertility coach and a professional member of RESOLVE.
+My journey towards fertility coaching has been a natural evolution in my life, a result of intense passion, a gift for uplifting and inspiring others, an affinity for serving women and a love for babies and family-building.

 I was always interested in natural solutions to problems, so I had a reputation as the go-to healer in my family and friend circles.
 As my knowledge grew so did my circles.
 I was consulted for menstrual problems, pregnancy symptoms, and many other simple discomforts.
 I learned a lot by helping myself and those around me.
 I came up with tea recipes that worked for my sisters and I and brewed a huge vat of it each month before my cycle began.
 I made oil blends for children and and natural lotions for my pregnant friends.
 Gradually, as I began learning and sharing more I had more requests for help with conception.
 These were my sisters, friends, cousins and co-workers.
 Some who were trying to conceive with no luck, some with recurrent miscarriages, others with blocked Fallopian tubes or hormonal imbalances.
 While the symptoms were different the requests were the same: how can I get pregnant, naturally?
 What's going on?